Cart

 • Address: No.15 Guozijian Street, Dongcheng District, Beijing

-Additional travel advice on Temple of Confucius
+Additional Travel Advice on Temple of Confucius

 • Rental service of wheelchair, baby carriage and umbrella are available at the museum.